montumodi/mongodb-atlas-api-client/README.md

 The basic syntax is

 Atlas API uses HTTP Digest Authentication.
 It essentially requires a username and a password which are hashed using a unique server-generated value called a nonce.
 The username is the API public key and the password is the corresponding private key.
+It internally uses [urllib](https://www.npmjs.com/package/urllib)

 ```js
 const getClient = require("mongodb-atlas-api-client");